Frequently Bought Together

-Common Uses: One of the richest sources of micro-nutrition, minerals, and trace minerals, kelp is especially high in iodine and potassium.
+Common Uses: One of the richest sources of micro-nutrition, minerals, and trace minerals, Bladderwrack is especially high in iodine and potassium.
 It has proved most useful in the activation of underactive thyroid function and for alkalizing blood chemistry.
-The extensive research done on this remarkable seaweed has shown it to haveas well as antibiotic, antioxidant and antibacterial properties.
-Kelp also has the ability to protect against environmental toxins, increase circulation and help lower cholesterol, among other benefits.
+The extensive research done on this remarkable seaweed has shown it to have as well as antibiotic, antioxidant and antibacterial properties.
+Bladderwrack also has the ability to protect against environmental toxins, increase circulation and help lower cholesterol, among other benefits.

 |Manufacturer:||Native Essence Herbs|